odewahn/jdboston16/code_of_conduct.md

-# Jupyter Day Boston Code of Conduct
+# Jupyter Days Boston Code of Conduct

 Project Jupyter is an engaged and respectful community made up of people from all over the world.
 Your involvement helps us to further our mission and create an open platform that serves a broad range of communities, from research and education to journalism, industry and beyond.